Minder (TV series): Opening and closing credits

 The show's opening credit sequence shows the Arthur Daley and Terry McCann characters negotiating over the sale of the white Ford Capri interspersed with still photos of the two main characters, highlighting Terry's credentials as a retired boxer and ex-convict, this presumably symbolising the characters' first meeting and the terms of their partnership.
 During the Dennis Waterman era, the closing credits consisted of a number of black and white (with blue tint) still photographs of Arthur and Terry together outside famous London landmarks, and a few hinting of (unseen) previous escapades typical of a standard episode plot.
 In the later Gary Webster series, this changed to Arthur and Ray walking along Southend Pier, which is over a mile long: at the end Arthur realises he has left his lighter at the other end of the pier and they start to walk back to find it.

 The 2009 revival features a very different opening sequence, with a reworked theme tune.
 Archie Daley is shown putting on his suit and opening a suitcase of money, while Jamie is out driving his Hackney cab.

 Theme tune

 The theme tune, "I Could Be So Good for You", written in 1979 by Gerard Kenny and Patricia Waterman, was sung by Dennis Waterman.
 It was released as a single in October 1979, credited to 'Dennis Waterman with the Dennis Waterman Band', but failed to enter the charts.
 It was then re-released in October 1980, upon which it became more successful, peaking at No.3 in the UK Singles Chart in November.
 The writing credit of Kenny/Waterman often lead people to mis-credit Dennis as co-writer.
 Dennis Waterman also sang the theme songs to other programmes he starred in, including On the Up, Stay Lucky, and New Tricks, and this led to a parody in Little Britain where Dennis Waterman played by David Walliams is offered acting work; he always assumes he will also "write the theme tune, sing the theme tune...".

-Glasgow band Attic Lights re-worked the theme for the 2009 series.

-Writer Gerard Kenny has also released his own version of the song, appearing on his 1994 album Time Between the Time.
-A live version of the song sung in duet between Gerard Kenny and Dennis Waterman was released on 1997's The Best of Gerard Kenny – The Singles album.
-Also, in 2004, Kenny released yet another album Coming Home which featured a "chilled" (and slower) recording of the song as its opening track.
-Kenny spoke about the composition of the song and how he met Waterman in a 2021 interview.